95north/node-portfolio-frontend/README.md

         left: -20%; //% - weird bc as make screen narrower, Left padding gets wider.
         position: relative;

+        May 15: What do I know about responsive design?

+        To Do:
+            -- make tv & screen resize dynamically -
+                buttons will line up with this happens?

     Fix TelevisionLeftSideTextArea/index.js:23 - so button loops through array length